I-81 Weather Conditions

 Wet Conditions: The segment is wet with liquid water from rain or fully melted snow.

-Snow and Ice: Within the segment, wheel paths may be visible and there is snow, slush or ice on the pavement.
+Snow and Ice: Wheel paths may be visible and there is snow, slush or ice on the pavement.

-Severe Snow and Ice: Within the segment, the pavement is not visible.
-There is snow, slush or ice build-up within the segment.
+Severe Snow and Ice: Pavement is not visible; snow, slush or ice buildup is present.

-Closed Portions: Within the reporting segment, there are no lanes open in one or both directions for a portion of the segment.
+Closed Portions: No lanes open in one or both directions for part of the segment.

 Not all segments of the interstate have conditions available.